DanielFasel/Saaga/README.md

 Remember that the gems like rail (at least I think so) are installed with the ruby version set in this directory.
 Also remember that after installing a new gem as well as a new ruby version the following   command should be run: `rbenv rehash`.

+After installing rails also install `bundler` with the command `gem install bundler`.

 ### Postgresql

 First install Posgresql from their official webpage: https://www.postgresql.org/download/linux/redhat/.
 After starting the service follow the steps given below taken from this guide: https://fedoraproject.org/wiki/PostgreSQL.